kalinpetrovbg/Flask-Football-Manager/README.md

-# Python Footlball Manager
+# Flask Footlball Manager

-PM (Python Manager) is a Python & Flask based online football game.
+FFM is a web based online football game based on Python and Flask.

 ## Features
 You can select a team and play matches in a single or multiplayer mode.